WakeRealityDev/Thunderstrike/README.md

 Target Audience
 =================
-This is intended for developers who wish to make their own Android presentation layer - bypassing the one built into Thunderword.
+This is intended for intermediate to advanced developers who wish to make their own Android presentation layer - bypassing the one built into Thunderword.

 License